Tag Archives for " global poverty "

 For anyone who seeks deeper understanding of global poverty and the ways and means of fighting it, Poor Economics is must reading.
 This book is the latest I’ve read in my ongoing effort to study world poverty.
 For a list of additional books on the topic, go to my reading list.

-A review of Portfolios of the Poor: How the World’s Poor Live on $2 a Day, by Daryl Collins, Jonathan Morduch, Stuart Rutherford, Orlanda Ruthven
+Portfolios of the Poor: How the World’s Poor Live on $2 a Day by Daryl Collins, Jonathan Morduch, Stuart Rutherford, Orlanda Ruthven

 @@@@ (4 out of 5)